JamFox/quartz.jamfox.dev/content/_index.md

 It shows **all** notes and how they connect to each other.

 Flat, tagless structure lets me focus on the content and not the structure; graph view takes care of the rest!
-Hence, there is no conventional table of notes, categories or tags to browse by.
+Hence, there is no very precise categories or tags to browse by.

-### Contents
+## Contents

 Is the graph view overwhelming?
-Here are some general directories by topic that you can explore.
+Here are some very generally categorized directories that you can explore:

 🌌 [[Life, Psychology, Philosophy]]